Inflectra/rapise-documentation/docs/Manuals/Rpa.md

 }
 ```

-Timer interval is specified in milliseconds.
+The timer interval is specified in milliseconds.

 ## Launching RPA Monitor